quartzsite/bardslog/content/1588-01-17-hardship-on-the-waves.md

 The ship began to feel like a weapon drawn and held too long—edge quivering, arm burning, no safe recovery in sight.
 The ropes thrummed like strings tuned a quarter-turn too tight.
 We were on a line we could not yet release, and I feared that when it finally slackened it would not be by choice.

+{{< lutebox pool=“letters” title=“Open the Letter: Hardship on the Waves” hint=“Water low, biscuits weeviled—tempers fray and shares are questioned.” cooldown=“24” >}}